Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: INDIRECT SEARCHES

 \subsection{Electroweak precision tests}

-Precise measurements from the electroweak sector usually put strong constraints on the TeV scale new physics, especially the $T$ parameter and $Zb\bar{b}$ coupling.
-Both of them measure the violation of $SU(2)_R$ symmetry, which is related to the detail of bottom Yukawa coupling generation.
-Since we only care about the top Yukawa generation, the topic is beyond the scope of this study and relies on a more complicated UV complete model.
-We leave such a custodial symmetric UV completion and the discussion of corresponding constraints to a future study.
+Precise measurements from the electroweak sector typically impose strong constraints on new physics at the TeV scale, particularly concerning the $T$ parameter and $Zb\bar{b}$ coupling.
+Both of them measure the violation of $SU(2)_R$ symmetry, which is related to the detail of the second Higgs and the bottom Yukawa coupling.
+Since we only focus on the origin of the top Yukawa coupling, the topic is beyond the scope of this study and relies on the complete model with detailed study on the composite Higgs sector, which should preserve custodial symmetry to avoid strong constraints.
+We leave such a custodial symmetric model and the discussion of corresponding constraints for the future study.